riturajkb/spotify-user-dashboard-kpi/README.md

 - **Time-of-Day by Platform**: Heatmap indicating preferred platform by hour of day.

 ### 6. Temporal Trends
-- **Day of Week Analysis**: Bar chart of plays by weekday, highlighting peak listening days.
+- **Day of Week Analysis**: Line graph of plays by weekday, highlighting peak listening days.
-- **Monthly & Hourly Trends**: Line charts to visualize seasonal and daily listening patterns.

 ---